“Do you envy our beauty?”

 the blooms asked the cobblestones.

 “Envy?
-Not at all,” came the sure reply.
+Not at all,” came the quick reply.

 “Surely our scent then?”

 “Envy your scent?
 Never.”

 “What is shape?” the cobbles asked.